pabloinsente/sf_for_beh_ss/README.md

 git add -A
 ```

 This stages the files to be committed.
-This is how we tell git: "prepare this files to be commited".
-The '-A' in this case stands for "all changes"
+This is how we tell git: **"prepare this files to be commited"**.
+The "-A" flag stands for "all changes"

 #### 3.6 Commit files